kutschke/SecondaryInputs/README.md

 This exercise mocks up what we will do in the TDAQ: one art job makes the trk + cal file while a second art job makes the crv file.
-The third art job merges the two files.
+A third art job merges the two files.
 To start this exercise run two jobs:

 <pre>
    mu2e -c SecondaryInputs/fcl/trkcal.fcl
    mu2e -c SecondaryInputs/fcl/crv_tdaq1.fcl
 </pre>

-Note that both jobs have the *same* art process_name.
-This is critical to making the example work.
+Note that both jobs have the *same* art process_name; this is critical to making the example work.

-The first job runs the trk and cal parts of all.fcl and writes out those data products to a file `trkcal_tdaq.art`.
+The first job runs the trk and cal parts of all.fcl and writes those data products to a file `trkcal_tdaq.art`.
-The second job runs the crv part of all.fcl and writes that data product to the file `crv_tdaq1_1.art` and `crv_tdaq1_2.art`;
+The second job runs the crv part of all.fcl and writes that data product to the files `crv_tdaq1_1.art` and `crv_tdaq1_2.art`;
-again each of the crv files contain a 5 events.
+again each of the crv files contains 5 events.

 You can verify that these files have the expected content: